-- Both use a Bible-based homeschooling curriculum with a Christian worldview.
+- Both use Bible-based homeschooling curriculum with a Christian worldview.

 Accreditation is one of the more difficult concepts to understand, Look at this page to understand K-12 accreditation.

 - Both Christian schools have been in existence for over 30 years each.

 - Both are nationwide homeschool programs.

 - Both include annual online achievement testing for 3rd grade and higher in tuition, not as a hidden cost.